MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-browser.md

 <!-- Description-Source-ADMX -->
 This policy setting allows the automatic clearing of browsing data when Microsoft Edge closes.

-- If you enable this policy setting, clearing browsing history on exit is turned on.
+- If you enable this policy setting, clearing browsing history on exit's turned on.

 - If you disable or don't configure this policy setting, it can be turned on and configured by the employee in the Clear browsing data options under Settings.
 <!-- ClearBrowsingDataOnExit-Description-End -->